jtv/ijssel/README.md

 perform some transformation on the item, delivering the resulting item to the next stage.

-Some stage in the chain, such as as "filter" call, may decide to drop the item from its output stream.
+Some stage in the chain, such as a `drop_if`, may decide to drop the item from its output stream.
 If that happens, the item is not enough to give the terminal operation at the back the item that it asked for.
 So the chain goes back to the beginning, pulling another item from your original iterable, and